rorschach02/Medical-Insurance-Cost/README.md

 ## Problem Statement
-We have predict the medical insurance cost based on certain feature available in the dataset.
+We have to predict the medical insurance cost based on certain feature available in the dataset.

 ## Dataset
 I found this dataset in an competation.